mita4829/Project3308/README.md

 ## Vision Statement

-"A personal librarian, finding books made easy, all just on your phone."
+**"A personal librarian, finding books made easy, all just on your phone."**

 ## Motivation

-Finding books easier to find in Norlin.
+We thought it would be great if we could find books more easily in Norlin Library

 ## Risks